Majdanek concentration camp

 Majdanek (or Lublin) was a Nazi concentration and extermination camp built and operated by the SS on the outskirts of the city of Lublin during the German occupation of Poland in World War II.
-It had seven gas chambers, two wooden gallows, and some 227 structures in all, placing it among the largest of Nazi concentration camps.
-Although initially intended for forced labor rather than extermination, the camp was used to murder people on an industrial scale during Operation Reinhard, the German plan to murder all Polish Jews within their own occupied homeland.
-The camp, which operated from 1 October 1941 to 22 July 1944, was captured nearly intact.
-The rapid advance of the Soviet Red Army during Operation Bagration prevented the SS from destroying most of the camp's infrastructure, and Deputy Camp Commandant Anton Thernes failed to remove most incriminating evidence of war crimes.
+It had three gas chambers, two wooden gallows, and some 227 structures in all, placing it among the largest of Nazi concentration camps.
+Although initially intended for forced labor rather than extermination, it was used to murder an estimated 78,000 people during Operation Reinhard, the German plan to murder all Polish Jews within their own occupied homeland.
+In operation from 1 October 1941 to 22 July 1944, it was captured nearly intact.
+The rapid advance of the Soviet Red Army during Operation Bagration prevented the SS from destroying most of its infrastructure, and Deputy Camp Commandant Anton Thernes failed to remove the most incriminating evidence of war crimes.

 The camp was nicknamed Majdanek ("little Majdan") in 1941 by local residents, as it was adjacent to the Lublin ghetto of Majdan Tatarski.
 Nazi documents initially described the site as a POW camp of the Waffen-SS, based on how it was funded and operated.
 It was renamed by the Reich Security Main Office as Konzentrationslager Lublin on April 9, 1943, but the local Polish name remained more popular.

 After the camp's liberation in July 1944, the site was formally protected by the Soviet Union.
 By autumn, with the war still raging, it had been preserved as a museum.
 The crematorium ovens and gas chambers were largely intact, serving as some of the best examples of the genocidal policy of Nazi Germany.
 The site was given national designation in 1965.
 Today, the Majdanek State Museum is a Holocaust memorial museum and education centre devoted entirely to the memory of atrocities committed in the network of concentration, slave-labor, and extermination camps and sub-camps of KL Lublin.
 It houses a permanent collection of rare artifacts, archival photographs, and testimony.